aerohust/hoangkimquy.com/_posts/tutorial/2021-03-04-harmonic-analysis-of-structures.md

 ## Formulation of Harmonic Analysis

-Harmonic analyses are used to determine the steady- state response of a structure to loads that vary sinusoidally (harmonically) with time.
+Harmonic analyses are used to determine the steady-state response of a structure to loads that vary sinusoidally (harmonically) with time.

 Engineers use harmonic analysis to verify a design, providing insight such as:
 - Will resonance occur, which could result in excessive motion, stress, noise and vibration?